Irish Diaspora: Discover where all 7 million of them are now!

 Irish emigration to western Europe, and especially to Great Britain, has continued at a fairly steady pace ever since then.
 For over a century the Irish have crossed the sea, for a number of reasons.
 Sometimes seeking employment or more fruitful lands, sometimes on religious pilgrimages and sometimes for political reasons.

 Today, the ethnic-Irish are the single largest minority group in both England and Scotland.

 The Great Famine of Ireland

 The common argument that the mass emigration from Ireland was a ‘flight from the famine’ is inaccurate.
 As we have outlined above, the Irish had been moving away from their homelands in fairly high numbers for a number of years.
-But it is probably fair to say that the famine was the final straw to convince people to move, even if there were several other factors in the decision making.
+But it is probably fair to say that the famine was the final straw in convincing people to move, even if there were several other factors in the decision-making.

 Between 1841 and 1851, Ireland’s population fell by over 2 million, or around 20%–25%.
 Some towns were affected so enormously that they lost around 67% of their inhabitants between 1841 and 1851!

 One of the reasons that we cannot solely attribute the mass emigration of the 19th century to the famine is the fact that even once conditions were better, emigration did not slow down.
 After the famine was over, the next four years produced more emigrants than there had been during the four years of the blight!
 Most of these travelled on packet ships but also steamboats and barks.